 - Use bottled water if possible, but not distilled.
 Cold one, not previously boiled or flat water, would be ideal.

-- Place the tea cup in a lacquer, wood, or bamboo holder, never directly to the table (as seen in the pictures).
+- Place the tea cup in a lacquer, wood, or bamboo holder, never directly on the table (as seen in the pictures).